gmp26/site/Readme.md

 Commands
 --------

 We use commands provided by the [`grunt`](http://gruntjs.com/) task runner for various site tasks.
 Run `grunt --help` in a terminal for the complete list.
 The main tasks are `grunt`, `grunt test`, `grunt server`, and `grunt build`.
-Othere tasks listed by `grunt --help` are run as needed by the main tasks.
+Other tasks listed by `grunt --help` are run as needed by the main tasks.

 Getting started
 ---------------